thalpius/Microsoft-Defender-for-Identity-NPCAP-Config-Checker/README.md

 > [!IMPORTANT]
-> "Blog post is coming ASAP"
+> "Blog post is coming soon!"

 # Microsoft Defender for Identity NPCAP Config Checker

-I created a small program to test the "Entities exposing credentials in clear text" Secure Score Recommended Action for Microsoft Defender for Identity.
+Microsoft Defender for Identity uses NPCAP to inspect packets for malicious intent.
+Sometimes, NPCAP is not configured correctly for Microsoft Defender for Identity or NPCAP is installed by another program with different settings resulting in health issues reported by Microsoft Defender for Identity.
+This script will check the NPCAP settings which Microsoft Defender for Identity expects.

 For more information, please check the official documentation from Microsoft:

 https://learn.microsoft.com/en-us/defender-for-identity/health-alerts#sensor-has-issues-with-packet-capturing-component

 ## ⚙️ Features

-- Creates an LDAP connection to a Domain Controller using a simple Bind
-- Using arguments for the server, username, and password to make it simple for anyone to use
-- Triggers "Exposed Entities" for the "Stop clear text credentials exposure" recommended action in secure score
+- Checks if the NPCAP service is running using the services names NPCAP or NPF
+- Checks the registry settings for AdminOnly, LoopbackSupport and WinPcapCompatible
+- Check if the property LoopbackAdapter exists and if it does, it fails

 ## 🛠️ Usage

-Enter a Domain Controller as the ldapserver, the Distinguished Name of a user account, and the corresponding password.
-Here is an example:
+Save the script to the Domain Controller and run the script to validate the NPCAP settings
 ````
-SimpleLDAPBind.exe /ldapServer:"DC01" /userDN:"CN=thalpius,CN=Users,DC=yoshis,DC=island" /password:"SimpleLDAPBind01!"
+& '.\MDI NPCAP Config Checker.ps1'
 ````

-> **_NOTE:_** Use the "Attribute Editor" in "Active Directory Users and Computers" on the object to find the Distinguished Name for a user account.

 ## 📄 Blog